September 5, 2009

 Shockwave dove through the steel floor and vibrated through a pipe and wire-filled service space until she reached a corridor, apparently parallel to the windowed wall above.
 This wall too had windows, but of a much smaller, porthole pattern.
 Through them Shockwave could look down onto pounding surf.

 Zap! awoke lying on asphalt that would have scorched him painfully were he not composed of living electricity.
 Galax, looming over him though technically still only an approximately mortal size, dropped a set of police handcuffs on his chest and told him to secure Spartacist, who remained embedded face down in his parking lot impact crater.
-No sooner had Zap! done so than the villain too awoke up and abruptly attempted to fly away.
-Galax, who had taken off to recover the still-bleeding, unconscious, and ascending Perdition from his parabolic arc, quickly spotted the escape attempt, and decisively gravitically terminated it.
+No sooner had Zap! done so than the villain too awoke and abruptly attempted to fly away.
+Galax, who had taken off to recover the still-bleeding, unconscious, and ascending Perdition from his parabolic arc, quickly spotted the escape attempt, and decisively terminated it gravitically.
 As soon as the gravity around him returned to normal, Spartacist again scrambled to his feet and took to the air, but another gravity surge cut this flight even shorter.
 Picking himself up on the ground a third time, the villain looked up to see Galax, who merely cocked his helmeted head skeptically.
 Spartacist slumped back into his crater, and offered no resistance as Galax applied another set of cuffs to his ankles.

 Apparently now resigned to capture, Spartacist offered little resistance to interrogation.